All Episodes

 It's informing and educating the American people while making them laugh now and then at the same time.

-But informing them and educating them as to the things I believe and and doing doing our my best, what little bit I do here to to create a public that's more participatory and more informed and more educated, because that's how things get done in the country.
+But informing them and educating them as to the things I believe and doing my best, what little bit I do here to create a public that's more participatory and more informed and more educated, because that's how things get done in the country.

-The idea is is to not unify with the left.
+The idea is to not unify with the left.

 It's not possible.